Planning for Incapacity

 Durable Power of Attorney

-A Durable Power of Attorney allows you, the principal, to give another person, an agent of your choosing, permission to act on your behalf.
-The authority can be granted either out of convenience or during some type of incapacity.
-A power of attorney can be used for legal, financial, and business transactions in the event you are unable to manage these affairs on your own.
+A Durable Power of Attorney (POA) allows you, the principal, to give another person, an agent of your choosing, permission to act on your behalf.
+The term “durable” simply allows for the power of attorney to survive your incapacity, and eliminates the need for a guardianship proceeding in most circumstances.
+The authority provided to an agent can be granted either out of convenience or during some type of incapacity, and allows them to act in regard to legal, financial, and business transactions.

 Health Care Power of Attorney